 With such importance being placed on cloud computing, there is no better time than now to define the hybrid SaaS model.
-However, first, it is important to define what SaaS means in practice.
+However, first, it is important to determine what SaaS means in practice.

-SaaS, or software as a service, is a delivery model that sees software being hosted in a cloud environment as opposed to on individual computers.
+SaaS, or software as a service, is a delivery model that sees software hosted in a cloud environment instead of on individual computers.
 This allows users to access software with their web browsers.
 Not only does SaaS drastically reduce the cost of IT support, but it also allows for quick customisation as it promotes collaboration and enables the development of more scalable software.

 In a hybrid SaaS scenario, the cloud benefits of SaaS are combined with physical applications installed on-site.
 This allows for the provision of the convenience of the cloud with the security and user control that traditional software can provide.

 With a hybrid SaaS solution, a user can access the functions of the software from the cloud.
-They log into an application from their web browser of choice and then user several aspects of the solution in the cloud.
-However, their data is stored offline before being encrypted and then transferred using the internet.
+They log into an application from their web browser and then use several aspects of the solution in the cloud.
+However, their data is stored offline before being encrypted and transferred using the internet.

-Data storage in a hybrid SaaS scenario can be completed via an on-site server managed by the business, or via the cloud which is managed by the application host.
-This provides the user with far more control over where their data is stored.
+Data storage in a hybrid SaaS scenario can be completed via an on-site server managed by the business or via the cloud, which the application host manages.
+This gives the user far more control over where their data is stored.
 As well, users can enjoy security without having to sacrifice the convenience of the cloud.

 When considering the migration to a hybrid SaaS model, there are a few things to consider.
-First, it’s important to think about whether or not a hybrid model can perform better than a traditional solution.
+First, it’s important to consider whether a hybrid model can perform better than a traditional solution.
 This information can be found by looking at internal utilisation reports.